cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

         proposedUpgradeChannel.counterpartyChannelIdentifier == currentChannel.counterpartyChannelIdentifier
     )

+    // either timeout height or timestamp must be non-zero
+    // if the upgrade feature is implemented on the TRY chain, then a relayer may submit a TRY transaction after the timeout.
+    // this will restore the channel on the executing chain and allow counterparty to use the ChannelUpgradeCancelMsg to restore their channel. abortTransactionUnless(timeoutHeight != 0 || timeoutTimestamp != 0)

     // current ordering must be a valid ordering of packets
     // in the proposed ordering
     // e.g. ORDERED -> UNORDERED, ORDERED -> DAG